asterics/FLipPad/Documentation/UserManual/FLipPadUserManual.md

 *Figure 35: Teensy Loader Step 2*

-Choose “File → Open HEX file” and select the file “FLipWare.hex” from the FlipPad folder (or location where you downloaded the release .zip file).
+Choose “File → Open HEX file” and select the file “FLipWare.hex” from the FLipPad folder (or location where you downloaded the release .zip file).

 Select “Operation → Program”.
 After a few seconds, you should see the notification “Download complete”, as on the next picture (Figure 36).
-(If this step does not work in the first place, try to unplug and replug the FlipPad and restart the Teensy Loader software.)
+(If this step does not work in the first place, try to unplug and replug the FLipPad and restart the Teensy Loader software.)

 <p align="left" width="100%">
     <img width="15%" src="./Bilder/fig37.png">